txnbybrth/notebook/on_writing_well.md

 find it funny.

 Fear of writing can freeze most writers in front of a blank screen or blank piece of paper.
-To get confidence, Zinsser suggests that we right about subjects what interest us and what we care about.
+To get confidence, Zinsser suggests that we write about subjects what interest us and what we care about.

 To get interested about subjects, live an interesting life.